XMa525/MoE-FFN-encoder/README.md

 - Original foundation model weights should be downloaded from their official sources.
 - Lightweight MoE-FFN adapted encoder checkpoints may be released separately.
-- Extracted features for public datasets may be released separately when allowed by the dataset license.

 ## Notes on Private Data